Aliaksandra-Leanovich/advanced-react/README.md

 Colocate state in React means that we need to keep our “states” as close as where relevant is possible and let's maintain/keep that practice that if we don't nee some “state” is a component anymore then let's just colocate that state where it needs to be.

 #### Preventing re-renders by lifting components up

+#### Throttling

+- throttle is how often a function is executed.
+For example, imagine we have an analytics functionality that tracks the user's cursor position and records.
+However, we don't need to track every single pixel position change as one move of a mouse could freeze or actually fire up dozens or even hundreds of mouse move events.
+Instead, we can throttle the event callback so that it executes only once per a specific period of time.